Uber and the road to reputational recovery

 Phase 1: End of tech start-up enthusiasm (July 2016 – Feb 2017)

 The excitement and interest of Uber as a pioneering tech start up begins to wane, although innovation stories around the company’s plans for drone deliveries, self-driving cars and continued expansion still generate headlines.
-The company is increasing under fire over issues of corporate culture and the leadership style of Travis Kalanick.
+The company is increasingly under fire over issues of corporate culture and the leadership style of Travis Kalanick.

 Phase 2: Reputational decline (March 2017 – March 2018)